[email protected] Lagos, Nigeria

 • If repeat purchase rate declines, investigate customer experience issues

-4. Measuring lagging indicators only: Balance lagging indicators (revenue, profit) with leading indicators (foot traffic, conversion rate, customer satisfaction) that predict future performance.
+4. Measuring lagging indicators only: Balance lagging retail KPIs (revenue, profit) with leading indicators (foot traffic, conversion rate, customer satisfaction) that predict future performance.

-5. Not segmenting: Aggregate metrics hide problems and opportunities.
+5. Not segmenting retail data: Aggregate metrics hide problems and opportunities.
 Segment by:

 • Product category